-As of the date of issuance of the consolidated financial statements, to the present day, the Company and its advisors believe that the rates will prevail on the basis of the decisions obtained before Ifetel, since it is considered that the most adverse scenario is forwarding the matter to that Institute for the creation of a specific regulation for the AEP for 2018 and 2019 rates, within which the current rate could be ratified.
-Therefore, to date, the Company has recognized and paid the cost on the basis of these rates and there are no provisions associated with this contingency.
+Nowadays, the Company and its advisers consider that the rates will prevail based on the resolutions obtained before the IFT.
+It is estimated that the most adverse scenario is a referral of the matter to the IFT for the creation of a specific regulation for rates 2018, 2019 and 2020, in which the existing rate could be ratified as of today.
+Therefore, the Company has recognized and paid the cost based on these rates and there are no provisions associated with this contingency.

-c) Grupo Iusacell (today AT&T).
+c.
+Grupo Iusacell (today AT&T).